JakobRobnik/JakobRobnik.github.io/_pages/year-archive.md

   - /wordpress/blog-posts/
 ---

-#### When not exploring the extrasolar planets, I also love to investigate our own planet, especially its wild side.
+#### When not exploring the extrasolar planets, I also like to investigate our own planet, especially its wild side.

 #### I love anything that involves mountains, from ski touring to climbing and hiking: